Difference in Art Quilts Compared to Other Quilts:

 Quilty quote of the day:

-Well that’s my 2 cents worth on fabric panels.
+Well that’s my 2 cents worth on binding.
 If you’d like to chime in on how you feel about borders and bindings please leave a comment.
 And while you're at it, sign up for my newsletters if you like what you read.